|

 5. Do I need to speak French?

-Most tourism staff are bilingual, and locals are welcoming, regardless — a smile goes a long way here.
+Most tourism staff are bilingual, and visitors are warmly welcomed regardless of language.

 About the Author